LiweiHou/awesome-continual-learning/README.md

 MTL and TL are impractical for dynamic, real-world applications.

 ---

+Continual learning encompasses two principal paradigms: offline and online continual learning.
+These paradigms define how data arrives and how the model updates its knowledge over time.
+- **Offline Continual Learning**: This setting involves learning across a series of tasks, with each task fully presented before handling the next task.
+For each task t, the model trains on the entire dataset Dt through multiple epochs.
+The model progresses to task t + 1 only upon achieving the desired proficiency on task t.
+- **Online Continual Learning**: This setting operates within a dynamic framework wherein the model learns knowledge from a stream of data points or mini-batches presented sequentially.
+Additionally, the model lacks access to the entire dataset for a given task.
+This setting closely mirrors real-world scenarios characterized by continuous data flow, compelling the model to adapt in real time.

+---
 There has been a shift from traditional methods to those incorporating foundation LMs
 - LMs: *pre-trained* on large, unlabeled datasets to capture rich semantic information, which is then *fine-tuned* for specific tasks or domains
   - Pre-trained Language Models (`PLMs`)：ELMo , BERT, early versions of the GPT series , and RoBERTa